Healthy Homes Assessment Onekawa

 What are unjustifiable gaps or holes?

-If you can feel external air flowing in or the sound of a clear draught emanating from a hole or gap that is, it is most likely a gap or an opening that needs sealing in somehow.
-Large gaps and cracks should be sealed permanently.
-The gaps that exceed 3mm that allow air to enter or exit from your house need the sealing.
-For example, if an open fireplace isn’t in use it may cause draughts and should be sealed from.
-Landlords and property managers are accountable for making sure that draughts from the fireplace are removed in the maximum extent possible.
+If you are able to feel external air getting in, or see the air is clear out of a hole or gap or crack, then it’s probably a gap or hole that requirements sealing in some way.
+Large cracks and gaps should be permanently stopped.
+Gaps greater than 3mm that allow air to enter or exit within your home need the sealing.
+In the case of an open fireplace isn’t used it could cause draughts, and should be blocked from.
+Property managers and landlords are responsible for making sure that draughts from the fireplace are removed whenever imaginable.

-There is no need to block gaps or holes that are part of the construction.
-For example, tiny gaps around windows and doors might be necessary to allow for the movement of the structure when the house warms and cools so that they can still be closed and opened instead of than sticking.
-We will examine the windows and doors during an Healthy Homes assessment of your rental property.
+You don’t need to block up intentional gaps or holes in the construction.
+For example, tiny gaps around doors and windows may be required to allow for movement within the structure as the house warms and cools to allow them to be opened and closed rather than securing.
+We will test all windows and doors in the Healthy Homes assessment of your rental property.

 draught stopping building inspections